 “Stage Director Price and Music Director Bruce Kiesling stage the musical numbers with plenty of go-go spunk, especially when the Greek chorus of voices join the action and start boogie-ing.” –Curtainup Los Angeles

-“The orchestra under Bruce Kiesling’s direction is a delight as always, spry and upbeat, finding the best moments of Hamlisch’s melodies.” –Theatermania, September 29th, 2010.
+“The orchestra under Bruce Kiesling’s direction is a delight as always, spry and upbeat, finding the best moments of Hamlisch’s melodies.” –Theatermania

 On “They’re Playing Our Song” starring Jason Alexander